 We continued to develop our supplier onboarding process and as part of the updated process, G+T now requires suppliers formally to acknowledge our Supplier Code of Conduct and to complete our modern slavery questionnaire or provide a copy of their Modern Slavery Statement, with some exceptions for small businesses.

-• Assessed the responses of the 40 suppliers who responded to the modern slavery questionnaire and no issues were identified.
+We assessed the responses of the 34 suppliers who responded to the modern slavery questionnaire and no issues were identified.

 In relation to the areas of our supply chain identified as being of higher risk, the following due diligence was undertaken:

-• Hospitality services: G+T has seven catering suppliers in its top 100 suppliers (by spend).
-We have issued modern slavery questionnaires to four of these suppliers.
-Two suppliers responded and we have confirmed that one supplier has issued a modern slavery statement.
+G+T has 10 travel and catering suppliers in its top 107 suppliers (by spend).
+We have issued modern slavery questionnaires to 3 of these suppliers, all of which responded.
+The remaining suppliers have published modern slavery statements.

-• Technology hardware: Of our three key technology suppliers, one supplier completed our modern slavery questionnaire in FY2023 and no modern slavery risks were identified.
-Two suppliers did not complete the questionnaire but have a modern slavery statement.
-Their modern slavery statement was reviewed and demonstrated that the supplier has systems in place to manage modern slavery risks.
+Of our three key technology hardware suppliers, two suppliers completed our modern slavery questionnaire in FY2024, and no modern slavery risks were identified.
+One supplier did not complete the questionnaire but had a modern slavery statement which was reviewed, and which demonstrated that the supplier had systems in place to manage modern slavery risks.

-While this was an area that warranted attention, we assessed the risks of modern slavery in this situation as low, given the substantial, regular engagement that we have with the suppliers we use for these services, Elevate and Exigent.
-Both suppliers are reputable top-tier suppliers of these services, with headquarters in the US and UK respectively.
-Our agreements with them are subject to terms relating to working conditions and treatment of their staff.
+While this was an area that warranted attention, we assessed the risks of modern slavery in this situation as low, given the substantial, regular engagement that we have with the suppliers we use for these services, Elevate and Exigent (now Morae Global).
+Both suppliers are reputable top-tier suppliers of these services, with both headquarters based in the US.
+Our agreements with them are subject to terms relating to working conditions and treatment of their staff and their Modern Slavery Statements are both publicly available.
+There were no complaints or disclosures through any channels, including our confidential whistle-blower platform Whispli, from Elevate and Exigent/Morae staff.

 The market for people with the skills of these staff is competitive, particularly in India.
 Turnover occurs on a regular basis as opportunities emerge, indicating free movement for these staff.